my2582/macro/README.md

-# Macro Analyses for Portfolio Management
+# Macro Analyses (Econometrics) for Portfolio Management

 I created the following two indicators to make a better investment decision.
 - Real investment cycle indicators for U.S, Europe and Japan